 Classes for master of social work programs on the WWU campuses in College Place and Billings and Missoula, Montana, will begin Monday, Sept.
 21, one week earlier than normal, and will conclude Nov.
 24. Students in the WWU doctor of social work program, who do much of their work online will follow the schedule outlined above for undergraduates on the main College Place campus.

-Employee re-entry plan
+Employee return-to-campus plan

 While WWU is monitoring and carefully adhering to Washington state’s phased approach to reopening, for the safety of our campus family the university may choose not to operate as fully as any state reopening phase might allow.
 While we are working to bring students and faculty back to campus to the greatest extent possible, WWU takes seriously directives from Washington state that indicate employees who are able to fulfill all the essential duties of their role remotely should continue to do so.

-Employees granted campus access will be responsible to know and follow all public health protocols set by university, state and county officials (including social distancing and mask requirements, handwashing guidelines, etc.).
+Employees granted campus access will be responsible to know and follow all public health protocols set by university, state, and county officials (including social distancing and mask requirements, hand-washing guidelines, etc.).